Dr Katharine Earnshaw

 Space and landscape: I am particularly interested in agricultural landscapes and practice (including urban agriculture), environmental ethics, trees and treescapes, seascapes, weather, and in environmental approaches to literature.
 I have worked with local farmers and artists in Devon (see e.g. here), and have been awarded two grants as PI (working with the Cultural Geographer John Wylie), both part of the 'Landscape Decisions: Towards a new framework for using land assets' programme.
 Both grants utilise Virgil's Georgics and interrogate understandings of cultural value in relation to narrative, time, and agricultural ethics.
 Field\work is an AHRC SPF Research Network, and Field || guides is an AHRC SPF Follow-on project; both projects began in February 2020.
 I am on the steering group for AALERT 4DM: Arts and Artists in Landscape and Environmental Research Today for Decision Making.

 I am the Arts and Humanities lead Co-I on MEMBRA, part of the UKRI-NERC 'Future of UK Treescapes' programme.
 MEMBRA (Understanding Memory of UK Treescapes for Better Resilience and Adaptation) studies how trees can adapt to stress alongside using the concept of memory to integrate a science-and-humanities perspective on how best to enhance the resilience of UK Treescapes.
 The project will demonstrate experimentally whether and how trees can remember past stress conditions and transfer these memories to descendants through epigenetics-based DNA modifications.
 This new awareness will also advance our understanding as to how an appreciation of tree-memory, and the language of memory, can influence human decision-making capabilities and our moral relationship with treescapes.
 I am working alongside Tim Lenton and David Wallace-Hare at Exeter.

 I am interested in space more broadly, especially imagined space, and this includes the conversations and ideas about cosmological and astronomical space seen in texts such as Manilius' Astronomica and Aratus' Phaenomena.
 In 2017-18 I held a UoE Education Incubator Fellowship, leading a project called 'Locating Imagined Spaces' with Leif Isaksen.

-Time and consciousness: including as experienced in death and in the imagination; in spatial understandings of time, and the concept of distance.
+Time, death, consciousness: including consciousness as experienced in death and in the imagination; in spatial understandings of time; the concept of distance.
+Much of my writing has been on death and the afterlife, either directly or indirectly.